 Critics say Italy's move to row back on making 10 vaccines mandatory for schoolchildren will take the country back to the Middle Ages.
 But what do people on the other side of the argument think and why does Italy have a growing anti-vaccine movement?

-Italy’s populist coalition has been criticised in recent days for rowing back on a law that made 10 vaccines compulsory for children.
+Italy’s populist coalition has been criticised for rowing back on a law that made 10 vaccines compulsory for children.

 It suspended a requirement for parents to prove their children were vaccinated before starting nursery or pre-school.